Altinn/altinn-studio-docs/content/authorization/modules/pdp/_index.md

 ### Attributes

-The following attributeIds should be used in XACML request
+The following attributeIds can be used in XACML request

 - **urn:altinn:person:identifier-no**   For fødselsnummer and d-nummer.
 Both in subject and resource
 - **urn:altinn:organization:identifier-no**  For organisation number.
 Both in subject and resource